jddwx/Jack-luan/readme.md

 ### STH I WANT TO KNOW
 * What kind of way do armless disabled people use computers nowadays
-* Is there such a product now?
-How much does it cost?
+* Is there such a idea now?
+How does it work?